open-cogsci/osdoc/content/pages/manual/python/about.md

 ### Common functions

-Many common functions are directly available in an `inline_script` item, without the need to import anything.
+Many common functions are directly available in an INLINE_SCRIPT item, without the need to import anything.
 For example:

 ~~~ .python
 # `canvas()` is a common function that returns a `canvas` object